Table of Contents

 - Business introductions and meetings often begin and end with a firm handshake accompanied by an appropriate salutation.
 Hand gestures and personal contacts are a common feature of Italian conversations.
 Moving away or keeping distance can be perceived as unfriendly.

-- Italians appreciate when visitors show respect for their culture and language by learning basic Italian phrases or greetings and using them whenever possible.
+- Italians appreciate when visitors show respect for their culture and language by learning basic Italian phrases or greetings and using them whenever doing business in Italy.

 - English is Italy’s most used foreign language, but be wary that some English phrases may not translate correctly.